 Let’s answer some frequently asked questions about how recreational or medicinal pot could impact your life insurance premium

 Over the past few years, things have really gone to pot.
-We mean that literally: California became the first state to legalize medicinal marijuana in 1996, and Colorado and Washington jointly (cough) legalized recreational weed in 2012.
+We mean that literally: California became the first state to legalize medical marijuana in 1996, and Colorado and Washington jointly (cough) legalized recreational weed in 2012.
 In 2014, the Rohrabacher-Farr Amendment forbade the Justice Department from spending money on interfering in the use of medicinal marijuana where states allow it.

 I use marijuana for pleasure.
 Do I need to disclose that?
 Why (or why not)?

 Yes.
-You need to be honest about it for the same reason you need to be honest about, say, cigarette smoking or alcohol consumption: These things affect your rates, and failure to disclose them might affect whether your beneficiaries get paid down the road.
+You need to be honest about it for the same reason you need to be honest about, say, cigarette smoking or alcohol consumption: These things affect your rates, and failure to disclose them might affect whether your beneficiaries get paid their death benefit down the road.
 (And keep in mind, if your application process includes a blood test, your marijuana usage might turn up in the results.)
 Lying during your application process might disqualify you from coverage—not just from this insurer, but from all major insurers.

 And get this: Not so long ago, disclosing marijuana use might have disqualified you for coverage altogether.
 However, for the most part, those days are behind us.